 Editor’s note: The hot water you love so much?
 It’s also doing your skin a disservice!
 If you notice your complexion is dry, your steamy showers could be to blame.

 Chances are you already know that you should use conditioner, but are you sure you’re using it the right way?
 Think about where your hair tends to get greasy first—typically the roots—and use it as a reminder that conditioner only needs to be placed on certain sections of your hair.
 Skip applying it near your roots, and apply conditioner from mid-lengths to ends.
 Conditioning at the roots can end up weighing down your hair.
-As for an application tip, try distributing the conditioner through your hair with a wide-tooth comb, which can help detangle your hair.
+As for hair tips for application, try distributing the conditioner through your hair with a wide-tooth comb, which can help detangle your hair.
 Use a system of moisturizing shampoo and conditioner, like the L’Oréal Paris EverPure Moisture Shampoo and L’Oréal Paris EverPure Moisture Conditioner.

 In contrast to conditioner, which should be focused on the lengths and ends of your strands, shampoo should be concentrated on the scalp, according to the American Academy of Dermatology (AAD).
 Washing only the lengths and ends of your hair can strip strands of their moisture and cause them to become lackluster, dull, and dry.
-Your scalp (which produces oil and constantly sheds skin cells) is the area that really needs cleansing so when you shampoo, keep your efforts focused on your scalp and roots.
+Your scalp (which produces oil and constantly sheds skin cells) is the area that really needs cleansing, so when you shampoo, keep your efforts focused on your scalp and roots.

 You’re almost ready to get out of the shower, and that means rinsing out any remaining product.
 Be sure to be extremely thorough with washing everything out, as leftover product can leave you with buildup.

-Blow-drying your hair may not be the easiest skill to master (that’s for sure), but you may have more success if you add a round hair brush into the mix.
+Blow-drying your hair may not be the easiest skill to master (that’s for sure), but you may have more success if you add a round brush into the mix.
 Brush your hair in the same direction you’re blow-drying and use the brush to pull your hair straight for smoother results.
 While you’re at it, be careful to move your blow-dryer from roots to ends—not vice versa—to help prevent frizz.

 Think about what happens when you drop water into a hot pan, then consider if you want the same to happen to your hair.
 We think not!
 That’s why you never want to use a curling iron or hair straightener when your strands are wet or even just a little damp.
 It’s well worth the wait to let your hair completely dry, whether that means air drying or giving your mane a blast with a blow-dryer.

 Sometimes the simplest hair care tips have such a big impact.
 All it takes to give your hair a fuller look is to change where you part your hair.
-Switch to the opposite side and you’ll instantly notice your roots have more lift.
+Switch to the opposite side, and you’ll instantly notice your roots have more lift.

 Ponytails are a classic for a reason.
 Come on, just think about how convenient it is to be able to sweep all of your hair off your face.
 Still, that doesn’t mean they’re right for 100% of the time.
 Pulling your hair up every day can put unnecessary strain on your locks.
 Try wearing your hair down more often, rocking lower and looser ponytails, and using softer hair ties that won’t pinch.

 Think about it: Your scalp is skin too, and it’s actually an extension of your face.
 Just like the rest of your skin, your scalp also needs regular exfoliating.
-Unfortunately, regular build-up of oil, dead skin cells, and leftover product can leave your scalp overloaded and less than healthy.
-Once or twice a month, use the L'Oréal Paris Everfresh Micro-Exfoliating Scrub to give your scalp a good scrub.
+Unfortunately, regular buildup of oil, dead skin cells, and leftover product can leave your scalp overloaded and less than healthy.
+Once or twice a month, use the L’Oréal Paris Everfresh Micro-Exfoliating Scrub to give your scalp a good scrub.

 Hair looking a little greasy?
 Use a refreshing dry shampoo to keep your roots looking their best.
 When choosing a dry shampoo, look for ingredients that will get the job done without leaving any residue behind, such as clay.
-To use, simply reach for the L'Oréal Paris Elvive Extraordinary Clay Dry Shampoo and spray directly onto your roots—holding the can six to eight inches away from your hair.

 Hair of all types, textures, and tints can always benefit from a deep conditioning treatment, such as the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner, which works in just one minute.
 Seriously, it’s that easy and quick!
 Swap out your regular conditioner for this deep conditioner, leave it on for one minute, then rinse and style as usual.